 There are of course several orders of magnitude when it comes to quantifying hard water – but as a guide – anything above 60mg of magnesium and calcium will place your water supply into hard water territory.

 Reducing the hardness of your water is straightforward but it does require the purchase and installation of a suitable water softening system.
-And you’re in luck, because we have tested the best models that are currently available to assist and influence your purchasing decision over which type of water softener is right for your home.
+And you’re in luck, because we have tested and reviewed the best water softeners that are currently available to buy, to assist and influence your purchasing decision over which type of water softener is right for your home.

 Our winning recommendation and the first of our 2019 reviews is Fleck’s 5600SXT model which provides everything that you could wish for in a home water softener.

-This model is suitable for households which feature a water supply that is classified as medium to very hard water, essentially making it suitable for every home if water softening is your goal.
+This model is suitable for households which feature a water supply that is classified as medium to very hard water, essentially making it suitable for every home if softer water is your goal.

-In addition, the 5600SXT features a 12 GPM flow rate which a temporary peak limit of 28 GPM, making this water softener suitable for households with up to 6 occupants without a drop in water pressure.
+In addition, the Fleck 5600SXT Digital features a 12 GPM flow rate which a temporary peak limit of 28 GPM, making this water softener system suitable for households with up to 6 occupants without a drop in water pressure.